 - A1928, Sceptical Essays, London: George Allen and Unwin; New York: W.W.
 Norton.

-- A1935, In Praise of Idleness, London: George Allen and Unwin; New York: W.W.
+- A1935, In Praise of Idleness and Other Essays, London: George Allen and Unwin; New York: W.W.
 Norton.

 - A1950, Unpopular Essays, London: George Allen and Unwin; New York: Simon and Schuster.